cyogesh56/Kasa-Smart-Plug-Controller/README.md

 ### Instructions & Usage

 - For fast and easy usage, download the "Smart Plug Controller.exe" from the releases and configure it accordingly (see Configuration section).
+[Download from Releases](https://github.com/cyogesh56/Kasa-Smart-Plug-Controller/releases/)
 - If you would like to build it by yourself see the information below:

 ### Building and Running the Application